 - Daily advisory period in the middle of the school day

 - Media Center: 830 am – 400 pm

 - Writing center manned by Butler University students, located in the media center

 - Butler Writers | Khan Academy | Graspable Math

 Academic and Athletic Probation Policy.
-Students must meet the following minimum expectations to be a student in good standing for athletics, academics, and to be eligible for a work permit.
+Students must meet the following minimum expectations to be a student in good standing for athletics and co- and extracurricular events.
 Eligibility is determined every nine weeks.

 Assessment.
 We focus on student growth rather than a singular test or project.
 Based upon the philosophy of highest sustained growth, students should work hard on every task (including those not receiving any “points”).
 Each major task comes with a rubric for increase student reflection and growth.